Questions about Nursing?

 Keep in Mind:

-All applications and fees must be submitted by January 15.
+All applications and fees and all application documentation must be submitted by January 15.

 All applicants will be notified by mail of their status for the program approximately 8-10 weeks after the deadline.
 A file ready for the Admissions Committee review must include: